lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 ```

-## Global MQTT configurations
+## Global MQTT Connector

-Use can specify the global MQTT settings here.
-The configuration items specified in `default` section will be taken as default settings for all MQTT connections.
+Use can specify the global MQTT configurations here.
+The configuration items specified in `default` section will be taken as default configurations for all MQTT connections.

 ### qos